streamnative/function-mesh-website/docs/scaling.md

     kubectl scale --replicas="" pod/POD_NAME
     ```

-- Update the value of the `replicas` parameter in the CRD and re-submit the CRD with the `kubectl apply -f` command.
+- Update the value of the `replicas` parameter in the CRD and re-submit the CRD with the `kubectl create -f` command.

 ## Autoscaling